Doublebow1/Asror-cv/cv.md

 ## Summary

 I am intersted in Front-end developing.
-In school I was diligent student, but I decidea to brek the frame and web-developing was best path to my dream.
+In school I was diligent student, but I decided to break the frame and web-developing was the best path to my dream.
 There I can do anything I want: make new ideas, solve problems and etc

-And now my goal is to become front-end developer, who can do interactive web-sites ...
+And now my goal is to become front-end developer, who can make interactive web-sites ...

 Self-motivated, Disceplined, Ready to learn.